-Participants are taught skills and techniques to help them overcome the challenges of their disability -- they learn how to apply these strategies to their everyday life, becoming more independent.
+Conductive Education® (CE) is a program that combines physical rehabilitation and education to help children and adults with neurological motor disorders or who have had a stroke or brain injury.
+Conductive Education works on the brain to change the body.
+Participants are taught skills and techniques to help them overcome the challenges of their disability - they learn how to apply these strategies to their everyday life, becoming more independent.

-Conductive Education newsletters.
+History of Conductive Education

 Conductive Education® is a registered trademark of March of Dimes Canada.